k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

 For completion of its creation, a Data Set must be validated.
 The validation is done in order to check that everything is defined correctly and to retrieve the fields list.

-1. Click on the **Validate** button at the bottom of *New Data Set* window to validate the data set.
+1. Click on the **Validate** button (bottom left corner of *New Data Set* window) to validate the data set.
 Note that prior to the validation, the number of fields is 0.

    ![](images/03_validate_data_set.png)